openjournals/docs/editing.md

 ## Out of office

-Sometimes we need time away from our editing duties at JOSS.
-The [joss-reviews](https://github.com/openjournals/joss-reviews) repository has the [OoO bot](https://github.com/swinton/probot-ooo) installed which means you can mark yourself as out of the office (and unable to respond to reviews) for a period of time e.g.:
+Sometimes we need time away from our editing duties at JOSE.
+The [jose-reviews](https://github.com/openjournals/jose-reviews) repository has the [OoO bot](https://github.com/swinton/probot-ooo) installed which means you can mark yourself as out of the office (and unable to respond to reviews) for a period of time.

-Mark yourself as OoO in one of the reviews you're editing in the [joss-reviews](https://github.com/openjournals/joss-reviews) repository like this:
+Mark yourself as OoO in one of the reviews you're editing in the [jose-reviews](https://github.com/openjournals/jose-reviews) repository like this:

 ```
 /ooo January 18 until February 2
 ```

-Ooo bot will then respond to any mentions in the [joss-reviews](https://github.com/openjournals/joss-reviews) repository to let people know you're away.
+Ooo bot will then respond to any mentions in the [jose-reviews](https://github.com/openjournals/jose-reviews) repository to let people know you're away.

-**Note, if you're planning on being out of the office for more than two weeks, please let the JOSS editorial team know.**
+**Note, if you're planning on being out of the office for more than two weeks, please let the JOSE editorial team know.**